 Find out more about history collections and History Day

-This information has been brought together in collaboration with the North American Collections Group for the History Day American Trail.
+This information was been brought together in collaboration with the North American Collections Group for the History Day American Trail in 2015.
 The North American Collections group was set up to provide opportunities for engagement across a vibrant research network for the study of North America in London.
 Information about collections and resources that are available in London are listed below to support your research.

 This guide is designed for researchers involved in North American Studies in the widest sense; encompassing subjects as diverse as history, literature, social sciences, gender and disability studies, art and music to broader interdisciplinary research.
 The collections encompass Canada, the United States and the Caribbean.